-No-bake dessert
+No-bake citrus dessert

 I decided to improvise with a jar of homemade passion fruit curd I had and make a no-bake cheesecake for the first time.
+This was over ten years ago and is still an incredibly popular recipe!

 Initially, it was an experiment I made for a family gathering, and it was such a success that I had to post it.
 It is fantastic as these two flavors bring out the best in each other.

+What is a no-bake cheesecake?
 Just in case you're only familiar with the traditional baked cheesecake, the no-bake variation is what the name implies: it doesn't need to be baked.
+So it's perfect for summer or when you don't want to turn on the oven.

 Ingredients in a no-bake cheesecake include cream cheese and sugar or condensed milk (as I did with this recipe), whipped cream, maybe sour cream, and flavorings.